 Class

-Common name: Jellyfish
+Common name: True Jellyfish

 Scientific name: Scyphozoa

-1. Moon jellyfish (Aurelia aurita) in an aquarium. .
+1. Moon Jellyfish (Aurelia aurita) in an aquarium

-Common name: moon jelly
+Common name: Moon Jellyfish

 Scientific name: Aurelia aurita